oneapi-src/oneDAL/docs/source/onedal/data-management/index.rst

 ===============
-Data management
+Data Management
 ===============

 This section includes concepts and objects that operate on data.
 For
 |short_name|, such set of operations, or **data management**, is distributed
 between different stages of the :txtref:`data analytics pipeline
-<data_analytics_pipeline>`.
+<onedal_data_analytics_pipeline>`.
 From a perspective of data management, this pipeline
 contains three main steps of data acquisition, preparation, and computation (see :txtref:`the picture below <typical_data_management_flow>`):